eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-vscode-web-extension/README.md

 This data collection uses built-in Microsoft VS Code Telemetry, which can be disabled, at your sole discretion, if you do not want to send Usage Data.

-The current release of COBOL Language Highlighting collects anonymous data for the following events:
+The current release of COBOL Language Highlighting for Web collects anonymous data for the following events:
 * Activation of this VS Code extension
 * Problem interaction
 * Quick Fix